-Two computing facilities of different generations based at CIEMAT have been employed.
-The first one, EULER, is a production HPC shared among the sci-groups.
-It consists on 480 Xeon®5450 quadcore@3.0 GHz, 2GB RAM/core, mounted on Dell PowerEdge M610 blades.
+Two computing facilities of different generations based at CIEMAT have been employed (see Figure 1, which displays the hardware of their nodes).
+The first one, EULER, is a production HPC shared among the scientific groups.
+It consists in 480 Xeon®5450 quadcore@3.0 GHz, 2GB RAM/core, mounted on Dell PowerEdge M610 blades.
 When EULER was installed in Autumn 2008, its performance according to LINPACK (23 TFlops peak) would have ranked it around position 300 of TOP500.
+Because it is under full usage, the experiments have been done while sharing the resource and the restriction of accessing to a reserved set of 8 nodes within a limited timeframe (this matches with how the analyzed applications behave in real environments).